apache/accumulo-website/_docs-2/configuration/files.md

 ## accumulo-env.sh

 The {% ghc assemble/conf/accumulo-env.sh %} file configures the Java classpath and JVM options needed to run Accumulo processes.
-See the [quick install] for help with configuring this file.
+See the [quick start] for help with configuring this file.

 ## Log configuration files